-The waiver provision that applies to the sanctions to be imposed under the FY2012 NDAA (P.L.
+The waiver provision that applies to the sanctions imposed under the FY2012 NDAA (P.L.
 112-81) applies to this hard currency "lock-up" provision.

 To implement the JPA, a waiver was issued under P.L.
-I 12-81 to allow Iran to receive some hard currency from ongoing oil sales in eight installments during the JPA period.
-Iran remains unable, even under the JPA, to remove hard currency from existing accounts abroad.
-Iran is likely to demand that this sanction be lifted as part of a comprehensive nuclear deal so that Iran can access its hard currency accounts abroad unfettered.
+I12-81 to allow Iran to receive some hard currency from ongoing oil sales in eight installments during the JPA period.
+Iran remained unable under the JPA to remove hard currency from existing accounts abroad.
+As of Implementation Day, the restriction has been waived completely, enabling Iran to gain access to hard currency from ongoing purchases of its oil.